 Want to spend lots of money and not feel bad?
 Only after publishing CD Investment Alternatives did I realize the article is irrelevant to those of you who don't save or don't save much.
 I'm always trying to make my articles as relevant and helpful to as many readers as possible, so I apologize for skipping over you non-savers.

-This article is an attempt to help spenders spend more and not feel so guilty about blowing all their money.
+This article is an attempt to help you spend lots of money and not feel so guilty.
 It's sometimes hard coming up with new ideas on how to spend your entire paycheck every single month.
 Year end bonuses are meant to be spent in celebration, not tucked in some pathetic 2% CD.